-Today has been one of those days.
-There are three days left until the end of the term, and anxiety is high.
+It was one of those days.
+There were three days left until the end of the term, and anxiety was high.
 Sometimes even with the best efforts in the world, days do not go as planned.
-And today has most certainly been one of those.
+And this day has most certainly been one of those.
 In our world once there has been one meltdown, the odds are that another one will follow.
-It can at times feel like we’re planning bop it!
+It can at times feel like we’re planning to bop it!

 Today, I have been hit and sworn at.
 I’ve also had apologies and hugs.
 I live in a world of extremes.
 When my students are calm, my room is probably the calmest in school.
 When they aren’t, it’s a very different story indeed.

 But in a way, days like this are the reason I love my job so much.
 I would be bored in a different world.
 I enjoy the challenge; the challenge of helping a student feel calmer after a difficult time, the thrill of seeing them learn a new coping strategy or of calming themselves more quickly after a meltdown.

 I remember once going to a primary school and being told by an extremely aggravated headmistress that a student destined for me the following year had threatened to kill his teacher that morning so she had sent him home.
 I replied very calmly, that if I sent my students home every time they threatened to kill me, I wouldn’t have very many students in school.

 My students say lots of things when they’re angry, some are aggressive and others make personal comments.
 The key is to find a way somewhere within yourself of understanding that not only do they not really mean the things they say but also that they don’t always understand just how much they hurt.

 In a world like mine, each second has to be a fresh start.
 That doesn’t mean you can’t have consequences – because I very firmly do.
 But it does mean that just because a student is unkind or angry, that very little will be achieved by being unkind or angry back.
 Once something has left their mouth, they are usually quick to forget and that means I have to do too.